-If the pandemic has taught us beauty lovers anything, it's that there's a whole wide world of beauty treatments you can do at home beyond the DIY mani or an at-home brow wax thanks to new innovative tools.
+If the past year has taught us beauty lovers anything, it's that there's a whole wide world of beauty treatments you can do at home beyond the DIY mani or an at-home brow wax thanks to new innovative tools.
 One such tool is the latest gadget leading the way to clearer skin without a visit to the dermatologist.
 Lyma Laser ($2,500) is a newly released at-home skin laser from Lyma Life.
 The lifestyle brand known for its Lyma Supplements made their foray into skincare earlier this fall with a handy-dandy acne scar blaster.

 I know what you’re thinking, "Over $2K?!"
-Well, if you factor in the cost of the average trip to the dermatologist without insurance, you're looking at an upwards of $150, and if you have a co-dependent relationship with your derm, things can get costly quick.
+Well, if you factor in the cost of the average trip to the dermatologist without insurance, you're looking at upwards of $150, and if you have a co-dependent relationship with your derm, things can get costly quickly.
 You're also probably thinking "Is it safe to use a laser at home?"
 I was thinking the same thing so before trying out the laser on my hyperpigmentation, I asked both founder Lucy Goff and celebrity esthetician Nichola Joss for the scoop.

 STAR RATING: 4.5/5